bmustiata/vue-async-computed/README.md

   </a>
 </p>

+**Note: This branch contains the latest stable version of the vue-async-computed plugin.
+This version is compatible with Vue 1.0.
+A release candidate which is compatible with Vue 2.0 is availible on the [next](https://github.com/foxbenjaminfox/vue-async-computed/tree/next) branch.**

 With this plugin, you can have have computed properties in Vue that are computed asynchronously.

 Without using this plugin, you can't do this: